 No, just no.

 There are no gas camping stoves or solid/alcohol fuel stoves that are safe to put inside a tent.
 Ever.
-Use a hot water bottle and wrap up in layers.
+Use a hot water bottle and wrap it up in layers.
 Never, ever take a stove inside your tent.

 NEVER, EVER put any kind of open flame in a standard tent.